 On a more commercially viable spectrum, enterprises have embraced four key DevOps focus areas over the past several years that should continue to expand in 2020.
 Each are rapidly evolving and each continue to mature, but come with increasing complexities that will need to be addressed by enterprise users as the 2020’s roll on.

-No doubt, while these trends will advance to the center stage in 2020 and beyond, successful implementation will require cultural and mindset changes inside the IT spectrum especially as most organisations merge DevOps tools and services into their business enterprise on the fly.
+No doubt, while these trends will advance to the center stage in 2020 and beyond, successful implementation will require cultural and mindset changes inside the IT spectrum especially as most organisations merge DevOps services into their business enterprise on the fly.

 Here are six and key DevOps and digital transformational trends, and how each will impact global enterprises looking for new software solutions in 2020 – and well beyond.